w3c/wai-intro-wcag/content/new-in-22.md

 "Candidate Recommendation" and the process for completing WCAG 2.2 is introduced in [How WAI Develops Accessibility Standards through the W3C Process](https://www.w3.org/WAI/standards-guidelines/w3c-process/).

-Comments: **@@ Month 2022** is the deadline for comments on the Candidate Recommendation Draft.
+Comments: **@@ Month 2022** is the deadline for comments.
 To comment: Ideally open one [new GitHub issue]( https://github.com/w3c/wcag/issues/new) per discrete comment.
 If you’re not comfortable with GitHub, you can send comments to public-agwg-comments@w3.org

 ### Changes from WCAG 2.1 to WCAG 2.2